GFNOrg/torchgfn/README.md

 The environment also specifies how a batch of states is represented.
 The attribute `env.States` is a class that inherits from [`States`](containers/states.py).
 This attribute is created automatically using an additional  method any environment inheriting from `Env` is required to implement: `make_random_states_tensor`, that creates random states ($\neq s_f$) according to the input batch shape.

-Optionally, you can define a static `get_states_indices` method that assigns a unique integer number to each state if the environment allows it.
+Optionally, you can define a static `get_states_indices` method that assigns a unique integer number to each state if the environment allows it, and a `n_states` property that returns an integer representing the number of states (excluding $s_f$) in the environment.

 ## States
 In this repository, a state is represent as a `torch.Tensor`.
 The shape of the tensor is arbitrary, but should be consistent across the states of the same environment.
 For instance, a state can either be a one-dimensional tensor (as in [HyperGrid](envs/hypergrid.py)), or three-dimensional if we consider 2-D RGB images.